Back To Search Results

 Evaluation

-Advanced Trauma Life Support protocols should be followed during the initial evaluation of the geriatric trauma patient.
-A complete geriatric assessment should be pursued, including medical, cognitive, functional, and social assessments.
-Due to the possibility of subtle pathological disease states or occult injury, a thorough evaluation should be considered even if a reliable history of a mechanical fall can be established.[8][9]
+Advanced trauma life support protocols should be followed during the initial evaluation of an older patient with a traumatic injury.
+A complete assessment, including medical, cognitive, functional, and social assessments, should be performed.
+Due to the possibility of subtle pathological disease states or occult injury, a thorough evaluation should be considered even if a reliable history of a mechanical fall can be established.[14][15]

-Another aspect that is very important in managing the geriatric trauma patient is performing an evaluation for frailty upon admission.
-Frailty is considered a syndrome of physiologic deterioration that occurs with aging.
-It is often characterized as an inability to adapt to acute illness or stress placed on the host which leads to a greater number of complications, discharge to a care facility, disability and even death.
+Older adults with traumatic injuries should be evaluated for frailty upon admission.
+Frailty is considered a syndrome of physiologic deterioration that may occur with aging and is often characterized as an inability to adapt to acute illness or stress, which leads to a more significant number of complications, including the need for long-term care, disability, and even death.[16]

-One important concept about frailty is that it is not solely defined by age.
-In fact, there are many patients who have chronically poor health who are younger than 65 years of age who would meet the definition of frailty.
-Frailty has traditionally been thought of as a physical deterioration in which patients exhibit weight loss, loss of lean muscle mass with associated weakness and decrease in walking speed all secondary to biologic deterioration.
-However, newer views of frailty incorporate this concept with the idea that there is also a concurrent deficit accumulation such as social impairment and cognitive decline.
+Frailty is not solely defined by age.
+Many patients younger than 65 have chronically poor health and meet the definition of frailty.
+Frailty has traditionally been thought of as a physical deterioration in which patients exhibit weight loss, loss of lean muscle mass with associated weakness, and decrease in walking speed, all secondary to biological deterioration.
+However, newer views of frailty incorporate this concept with the idea that there is also a concurrent deficit accumulation, such as social impairment and cognitive decline.

-There currently is not a gold standard test available to detect frailty in the elderly, however, there have been many tools developed which have helped determine who is most at risk for an adverse outcome or prognosis.
+No gold standard test is currently available to detect frailty; many tools have been developed to help determine who is most at risk for an adverse outcome or prognosis.
 One of these easily applied screening tools is the FRAIL scale.
-Where fatigue, resistance, ambulation, illnesses and loss of weight make up the questions that are asked and each is assigned either a 0 or 1.
-A score of 0 is best and 5 is worst where scores of 3-5 are considered frail, 1-2 pre-frail and 0 good health.
-One geriatric trauma-specific frailty index has been developed which utilizes 15 variables which can be abstracted from a patient’s chart to help aid clinicians in planning discharge disposition.
-[10]
+The FRAIL score looks at fatigue, resistance (ability to climb 1 flight of stairs, ambulation (ability to walk 1 block), illnesses (>5), and loss of weight (>5%).
+A score of 0 is best, and 5 is worst, where scores of 3 to 5 are considered frail, 1 to 2 pre-frail, and 0 good health.[17][18]
+One trauma-specific frailty index for older adults has been developed, which utilizes 15 variables that can be abstracted from a patient’s chart to help clinicians plan discharge disposition.[19]

-Other tools have been developed to aid in the prognostication for in-hospital mortality in elderly trauma patients.
-One of these is: The Geriatric Trauma Outcome Score (GTOS; [age] + [2.5 × Injury Severity Score] + 22 [if packed RBC transfused within ≤24 hours of admission].
-This has been validated as a prognostic indicator for in-hospital mortality.
-[11] Newer predictors of elderly mortality after trauma have recently been published.
-One of which is the quick elderly mortality after trauma (qEMAT) on admission and the full elderly mortality after trauma (fEMAT) which is done after radiologic evaluation.
-These both were found to accurately estimate in-hospital mortality.
-[12]
+Other tools have been developed to aid in the prognostication for in-hospital mortality in older adults with traumatic injuries.
+One of these is the geriatric trauma outcome score (GTOS); (age) + (2.5 × injury severity score) + 22 (if packed red blood cell transfused within ≤24 hours of admission).
+This tool has been validated as a prognostic indicator for in-hospital mortality.[20]
+Newer predictors of mortality after trauma in this population have recently been published.
+The quick elderly mortality after trauma is scored on the initial patient presentation, and the full elderly mortality after trauma is calculated after radiologic evaluation.
+Both scores were found to estimate the probability of in-hospital mortality accurately.[21]

 Treatment / Management

-The new oral anticoagulants such as dabigatran (Pradaxa), apixaban (Eliquis), and rivaroxaban (Xarelto) are indicated for a variety of clinical conditions that affect the elderly.
-These include treatment of venous thromboembolism, stroke prophylaxis in non-valvular atrial fibrillation, and acute coronary syndrome.
-The new oral anticoagulants have a different mechanism of action than warfarin (Coumadin) acting to inhibit Xa and Thrombin IIa in the coagulation cascade.
-Reversal of the anticoagulation caused by new oral anticoagulants is different then anticoagulation caused by warfarin.
-Only dabigatran has a direct reversal agent idarucizumab (Praxbind).
-Several other targeted antidote reversal agents are in development.
+Oral anticoagulants, such as dabigatran, apixaban, and rivaroxaban, are indicated for various clinical conditions that affect older adults.
+These include treatment of venous thromboembolism, stroke prophylaxis in nonvalvular atrial fibrillation, and acute coronary syndrome.
+The novel direct oral anticoagulants have a different mechanism of action than warfarin, which acts to inhibit Xa and thrombin IIa in the coagulation cascade.
+Reversal of the anticoagulation caused by newer oral anticoagulants requires specific agents.
+Dabigatrin has a monoclonal antibody reversal agent, idarucizumab.[25]Andexanet alfa can be used to reverse anticoagulation in patients taking factor Xa inhibitors, such as apixaban and rivaroxaban.[26]

-Reversal of anticoagulation caused by warfarin historically relied on the use of vitamin K and fresh frozen plasma (FFP).
-Recent literature suggests relying on vitamin K and FFP might be less effective than the use of vitamin K and prothrombin complex concentrates.
-Vitamin K and fresh frozen plasma (FFP) therapy often require 30 min to 60 min to thaw the FFP.
-Further, large volumes of FFP in the range of 30 cc/kg (4 to 12 units) are often required for adequate reversal.
-The time to infuse the necessary volume of FFP can complicate care.
+Reversal of anticoagulation caused by warfarin historically relied on using vitamin K and fresh frozen plasma (FFP).
+Recent literature suggests that relying on vitamin K and FFP might be less effective than using vitamin K and prothrombin complex concentrates.[27]
+Vitamin K and FFP therapy often require 30 to 60 min to thaw the FFP.
+Further, large volumes of FFP in the range of 30 mL/kg (4 to 12 units) are often required for adequate reversal.
+The time to infuse the necessary volume of FFP can complicate and delay care.
 Treatment with vitamin K and prothrombin complex concentrates avoids these limitations.
-Prothrombin complex concentrates do not require blood group system (ABO) compatibility testing and infusion volumes are less than 100 cc.
+Prothrombin complex concentrates do not require blood group system compatibility testing, and infusion volumes are less than 100 mL.

 Differential Diagnosis